Ladder99/ladder99/docs/page/create-setup.md

 ## Add Agent

-To add another Agent to the setup, add the following to `../setup-test/setup.yaml` -
+To add another Agent to the setup, add the following to `../setup-test/setup.yaml` (the indentation is important!) -

 ```yaml
     - alias: NIST # or your own agent name # don't change once set!